jecki/DHParser/documentation_src/StepByStepGuide.rst

     part = { WORD }+

-(The plus sign "+" must always follow directly after the curly brace "}" without any whitespace in between, otherwise DHParser won't understannd it.)
+(The plus sign "+" must always follow directly after the curly brace "}" without any whitespace in between, otherwise DHParser won't understand it.)
 At this point the worry may arise that the same problem could reoccur at another level, if the rule for WORD would match empty strings as well.
 Let's quickly add a test case for this to the file